-ENG 258 Arches
+ENG 258 Arches 1-4 credits

 Independent lab where students serve as staff members of Arches, the university newspaper, and its companion website archesnews.com.
 Students may serve as reporters, editors, social media experts, website editors, page designers, photographers, business managers, or more.
 Open to all majors.
 No experience required for most positions; training is provided.
 Formerly EPW 296.